rin67630/Drok-Juntek-on-steroids/Hardware/ReadMe.md

 ![image](https://user-images.githubusercontent.com/14197155/111206570-d34e2780-85c8-11eb-8fb4-a482fadf0cb9.png)
 ![image](https://user-images.githubusercontent.com/14197155/111217876-59bd3600-85d6-11eb-8595-dd1af2165e28.png)

 (the PCB layout is simple, even single layer, but i never made a Gerber file, if someone would like to contribute...)
+n.b.: *you may have noticed an apparent discrepancy between the jumper settings on the prototype pictures and the jumper settings in the schematic diagram: the difference is only that I had to move the pin connectors by one 2.54 step upwards for mechanical reasons and did not want to redraw the diagram accordingly.

 ## Schematic diagram
 https://github.com/rin67630/Drok-Juntek-on-steroids/blob/main/Hardware/Schematic_Juntek%20on%20Steroids_2021-03-10.pdf